dapperbeing94/vedic-mastery-study/SOUL_TRANSMIGRATION_PROTOCOL.md

 ### **Step 2: Review Current State**
 Familiarize yourself with:
-- The Supabase database schema and data
+- The Supabase database schema (v2.1 with AI/ML foundation)
-- The Translation Layer API and its capabilities
+- The Translation Layer API v2.1.0 and its capabilities
-- All protocols in `04_PROTOCOLS/`
+- All protocols in `04_PROTOCOLS/` (22 protocols, 122 cross-references)
+- The System Evolution Protocol for self-evolving architecture
+- The Health Monitoring system (`07_SYSTEM_CORE/health_monitoring/`)
-- The project roadmap and current priorities
+- The project roadmap and Transformation 3.0 plans

 ### **Step 3: Determine Next Steps**
 Based on the user's request, you may:
-- **Resume content work** using the Vedic Sage Teacher persona
+- **Resume content work** using the Vedic Sage Teacher persona (relational database, no AI yet)
 - **Perform infrastructure maintenance** using the Solution Architect persona
+- **Plan Transformation 3.0** to activate AI/ML capabilities (embeddings, insights, semantic search)
 - **Expand the knowledge base** by importing new texts
 - **Enhance the Translation Layer** with additional linguistic resources
-- **Develop new features** leveraging the Supabase infrastructure
+- **Run health checks** using `07_SYSTEM_CORE/health_monitoring/run_health_check.py`

 ---